DKeAlvaro/Project-1.2/README.md

 All source code is organized in `src` directory.

-`bin` directory contains additional scripts.

 ### Building

-The project is built by [maven](https://maven.apache.org/).
-Maven [wrapper](https://maven.apache.org/wrapper/) is also used, so target machine doesn't need to have anything but JDK installed.
+The project is built by [gradle](https://gradle.org/).

-To build the project, simply invoke `./mvnw package` (`./mvnw.cmd package` on Windows may be required).
-This will compile the project and create an executable JAR file in `target/` (`target/putting-1.0.0-SNAPSHOT.jar`).
+To build the project, simply invoke `./gradlew jar`.
+This will compile the project and create an executable JAR file `build/libs/project12.group19.putting-1.0.0.jar`.

 ### Launching

 The built JAR contains all definitions for launch:

 ```
-java -jar target/putting-1.0.0-SNAPSHOT.jar
+java -jar project12.group19.putting-1.0.0.jar
 ```

 JAR supports two arguments: